ABAD (statutory corporation): Aims of Agency

-Abad is an agency which interacts with business helping its development at every stage.
+Abad is an agency which interacts with business, helping its development at every stage.
 One of the first projects of the agency is the ceramic center in Shaki.

 Services include accounting, design, marketing planning, legal assistance, branding, organizing logistical chain.

 Nowadays, UNDP is giving financial support from the EU through ABAD agency.
 The project has elaborated 44 target families, where 22 of them successfully received financial aid.
 Overall planned investment is US$1074000.

 Spheres of interactions

-Mainly ABAD is interacting with decorative and applied folk art such as:
+Mainly, ABAD interacts with decorative and applied folk art such as: